pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bool overlay: put image in foreground (default) or background.

       :arg int reuse_xref: if a source page should be shown multiple times, specify the returned xref number of the first display.
-This prevents duplicate source page copies.
+This prevents duplicate source page copies, and thus improves performance and saves memory.
 Note that source document and page must still be provided!

       :arg clip: choose which part of the source page to show.
 Default is its ``/CropBox``.
       :type clip: :ref:`Rect`

       :returns: xref number of the stored page image if successful.
 Use this as the value of argument ``reuse_xref`` to show the same source page again.

+      .. note:: The displayed source page is shown without any annotations or links.

-      .. note:: Unfortunately, garbage collection currently does not detect multiple copies of a to-be-displayed source page.
-Therefore, use the ``reuse_xref`` argument to prevent duplicates as follows.
+      .. note:: Use the ``reuse_xref`` argument to prevent duplicates as follows.
 For a technical description of how this function is implemented, see :ref:`FormXObject`.
 The following example will put the same source page (probably a company logo or watermark) on every page of PDF ``doc``.
 The first execution actually inserts the source page, the subsequent ones will only insert pointers to it via its xref number.

       >>> # the first showPDFpage will include source page docsrc[pno],
-      >>> # subsequents will reuse it via its object number (xref).
+      >>> # subsequents will reuse it via its xref.
       >>> xref = 0
       >>> for page in doc:
               xref = page.showPDFpage(rect, docsrc, pno,
                                       reuse_xref = xref)

-      .. note:: The displayed source page is shown without any annotations or links.

    .. method:: newShape()